-Let them first sniff one another under the door and exchange their blankets/toys everyday.
-Once your kitten seem comfortable, you can let them meet one another with a human in attendace, of course.
+Let them first sniff one another under the door and exchange their blankets/toys every day.
+Once your kitten seems comfortable, you can let them meet one another with a human in attendance, of course.
 Don't force it.
 If either cat hisses at the other just reassure both of them that everything is okay.
 Do not punish either cat if they reject the other.
 Just give them time to become accustomed to one another

 Even though our kittens accustomed to our dogs, they still may feel threatened by a strange dog.
 Dogs are bigger and noisier than cats, so introduce them to one another slowly.
 You will want to protect the kitten from the dog's exuberance at first.
 Most cats and dogs become good friends once they get to know one another.

-FOOD: Your kitten has been raised on Stella & Chewy's Chick Chick Chicken Dinner Morsels Freeze-Dried Raw Cat Food and Nulo Freestyle Turkey & Chicken Recipe Grain-Free Canned Cat & Kitten Food.
-I do recommend the continued use of Stella & Chewy's Freeze-Dried Cat Food or another premium brand such as Primal or Fresh is Best.
+FOOD: Your kitten has been raised on Blue Ridge Beef Kitten Mix, Stella & Chewy's Chick Chick Chicken Dinner Morsels Freeze-Dried Raw Cat Food and Nulo Freestyle Turkey & Chicken Recipe Grain-Free Canned Cat & Kitten Food.
+We will send a goodie bag with you when you pick up your kitten.
+The food and treat are labeled.
+Please rehydrate a few pieces with purified water first, and the rehydrated food should not be left out for more than one hour.
+If the kitten starts eating, then you can make more food for him/her.
+If the kitten is not eating, just serve it without rehydrating it.
+A kitten normally eats about 20 pieces a meal, at least 3 times daily, 5 hours between each meal.
+However, each kitten is different in size and appetite, so they can eat as much as they want unless they start having loss stool.
+We do recommend the continued use of Stella & Chewy's Freeze-Dried Cat Food or another premium brand such as Primal or Fresh is Best.
 The initial cost may seem to be a bit higher, but the benefit of good nutrition (a healthier animal, less veterinary bills, etc.) far outweigh the small price difference between the best brands of cat food and supermarket brands.
-If you would like to switch to a new cat food, we recommend doing a seven-day switch:
+If you would like to switch to new cat food, we recommend doing a seven-day switch:

 Day 1: 75% old food, 25% new food